Dance: Teachers

 Dance teachers typically focus on teaching dance performance, or coaching competitive dancers, or both.
 They typically have performance experience in the types of dance they teach or coach.
 For example, dancesport teachers and coaches are often tournament dancers or former dancesport performers.
-Dance teachers need to be both generalist and specialist in dance competition styles in order to train dancers and choreograph routines that will be successful at dance competitions.
-Dance teachers need to study the competition circuit to organize all the logistics that are required for competing at competitions, such as finding age appropriate songs, making sure they are within time limit, and having the minimum amount of technique tricks to compete in certain styles.
+Dance teachers need to be both generalists and specialists in dance competition styles in order to train dancers and choreograph routines that will be successful at dance competitions.
+Dance teachers need to study the competition circuit to organize all the logistics that are required for competing at competitions, such as finding age appropriate songs, making sure they are within the time limit, and having the minimum amount of technique tricks to compete in certain styles.
 Dance teachers may be self-employed, or employed by dance schools or general education institutions with dance programs.
 Some work for university programs or other schools that are associated with professional classical dance (e.g., ballet) or modern dance companies.
 Others are employed by smaller, privately owned dance schools that offer dance training and performance coaching for various types of dance.